shridpant/mindhunters/README.md

 2. Start your server with `python app.py`.
 3. Open the address from your terminal on your browser.
 And you're all set!

-The web application contains a number of extra features.
+The web application contains a number of desirable features.
 Examples:

 1. Looking up other users